GitAPhan/GitAPhan/README.md

 - 👋 Hi, I’m @GitAPhan
 - 👀 I’m interested in ... world domination
-- 🌱 I’m currently learning ... program robots to do my bidding
+- 🌱 I’m currently learning ... to program robots to do my bidding
 - 💞️ I’m looking to collaborate on ... how to increase my POWER
 - 📫 How to reach me ... send a bat signal up into the the clouds and instagram it with hashtag #GitAPhan